christianfl/urc-backend/README.md

     }
 }
 ```
-Example file name: device.json
+Example file: ./devices/mqtt-device.json

+### Permitted values

-Note: The value ```"permit_all"``` instead of values given in an array permits all values from user input.
-This is not recommended because they may be executed without further validation!
-Functions which don't require a value need to set ```"values": []``` in order to work.
+- ``"values": "permit_all"`` permits all values from user input.
+This is not recommended for security reasons but can sometimes be very convenient, e.g. for number ranges.
+- ``"values": []`` prohibits all values.
+This is intended for functions which don't need a specific value to set.
+The server throws an exception if this flag is set and the POST request from the user containts a value.

 ## .env file